marcellusfarias/dotnet-webapi-template/README.md

 For testing: according to the [docs](https://docs.fluentvalidation.net/en/latest/testing.html) one should not mock it, but treat it as a black box.

-### 5. Authentication and authorization
+### 5. Authentication

+Authentication is handled by the authentication service (_IAuthenticationService_), which is used by authentication middleware.
+The authentication service uses registered _authentication handlers_ to complete authentication-related actions.
+The registered authentication handlers and their configuration options are called "_schemes_" (bearer, cookie, etc).
+It's important to know that _Microsoft.AspNetCore.Authentication.JwtBearer_ already implements the whole scheme.

+Authentication handlers return _AuthenticationTicket_ if authentication is successful, and return "no result" or "failure" if not.

-For this topic, there was the option to use Microsoft ASP.NET Identity.
+For this topic, there was the option to use [Microsoft ASP.NET Core Identity](https://learn.microsoft.com/en-us/aspnet/core/security/authentication/identity?view=aspnetcore-7.0).

-> ASP.NET Identity is a feature-rich membership system by Microsoft for authentication and authorization in ASP.NET applications.
-It includes user registration, login, password recovery, account confirmation, supports database storage, offers flexible authentication options (windows and external providers), but can be complex and add unnecessary functionallity for the application.
+> ASP.NET Core Identity is a feature-rich membership system by Microsoft for authentication and authorization in ASP.NET applications.
+It includes user registration, login, password recovery, MFA, account confirmation, supports database storage, offers flexible authentication options (windows and external providers), but can be complex and add unnecessary functionallity for the application.

-Since the main goal for this application is learning, I chosed to implement my own authentication and authorization mechanisms.
+This project is starting as an API, so there is no need for all of these features.
+Also, for learning purposes, I decided to not go in that direction.
 For authentication, we leverage from JwtBearer lib to use JWT tokens.
 One can check the implementation on the _Infrastructure_ project.

-Note for when creating the front-end: one important point to mention is where to store Jwt's token.
-After some research, decided to store in a cookie according to [this article](https://medium.com/swlh/whats-the-secure-way-to-store-jwt-dd362f5b7914).
+The lib already implements all we need for handling authentication, and we provide the configurations properly (check the Auth/JwtSetup folder).

+### 6. Authorization

+There are two approaches for authorization: a simple [Role-based](https://learn.microsoft.com/en-us/aspnet/core/security/authorization/roles?view=aspnetcore-7.0) and a rich [Policy-based](https://learn.microsoft.com/en-us/aspnet/core/security/authorization/policies?view=aspnetcore-7.0), which we use.
+Note that there is also support for Claims and Resource-based authorization in combination with the above mentioned.

+The primary service is the _IAuthorizationService_.
+It requires an user, a resource and a list of requirements/name of the policy.
+* The user: represented by ClaimsPrincipal class, it has a list of claims it owns.
+* The resource: [in our case](https://learn.microsoft.com/en-us/aspnet/core/security/authorization/policies?view=aspnetcore-7.0#access-mvc-request-context-in-handlers), it's a _HttpContext_.
+The use of the Resource property is framework-specific.
+* The requirements.
+It can be a list of _IAuthorizationRequirement_ or a _policy_ name, which represents a collection of authorization requirements and the scheme or schemes they are evaluated against.

+The _IAuthorizationHandler_ is responsible for handling it, and setting in the _AuthorizationHandlerContext_ if it succeded or not.
+For applying policies in the controllers, we can create a custom _PermissionAttribute_.
+One can add more than one handler (not our case).

+Normally, one register the handler and also the list of policies on the startup.
+We did a bit different:

+* We first created a PermissionRequirement, which has a string property called Permission.
+* Created a PermissionAttribute that expects a string (the policy name).
+* Our handler is of generic type _PermissionRequirement_.
+Since we use JWT, it basically checks if the token has a Claims for the policies, and checks it has the required policy name.
+* The last step is creating a PolicyProvider.
+Since we don't want to add all the policies in the startup (we already keep them in memory using the Policies class), a more elegant way is to create a PolicyProvider which will provide as required.

+For better illustration, when we get a request:
+* Controller checks if a specific policy is required and calls the PolicyProvider to get the policy.
+* PolicyProvider return the Policy required, creating the PermissionRequirement.
+* Handler checks if token has the required policy, represented by the PermissionRequirement.
+* Handler sets the context as succeded or not.

-For Authorization, I created an elegant way that uses Attributes and overrides the PolicyProvider.
-It relies on Constants that are also used on the migrations for automatically adding new Roles and Policies into the database.
-The custom AuthorizationHandler checks if the required policy is attached on the JWT token.
+The policies on this application rely on Constants that are also used on the migrations for automatically adding new Roles and Policies into the database.

-### 6. Database
+### 7. Database

 Chosed Postgres over MSSQL because it's free.
 Using a code-first because I already have previous experience with database-first and migrations facilitates life.
 Migration's support is great on EF Core and the deployment process is also facilitated since it runs the migrations automatically.

-### 7. EFCore
+### 8. EFCore

 Before choosing EFCore, I did a research on Dapper.
 I see the performance difference currently is huge.
 On the other hand, EFCore offers tons of functionalities.
 I sticked with EFCore for this one.